Legal

 - Any other personal information you choose to include in your message

-3. How We Use Your Data
+3. How I Use Your Data

-We use your personal data only for the purpose for which it was provided:
+I use your personal data only for the purpose for which it was provided:

 - To respond to your enquiry